 Dungeons & Dragons is a time-honoured staple of tabletop gaming, the iconic, original example in which maths, madness and melee meet in the middle.
 That being said, there's plenty other examples of great games out there!
-When you've exhausted the Monster manual and escapades of Baldur's Gate, here's the 10 best fantasy RPGs that aren't Dungeons & Dragons.
+When you've exhausted the Monster manual and escapades of Baldur's Gate, here's ten of the best fantasy RPGs - that aren't Dungeons & Dragons.

 - The 13th Age